zwets/zwets.github.io/_posts/2016-08-18-opencl-on-a-dual-graphics-dell-m4800.md

   *runtime* library `ocl-icl-libopencl1`, as the `-dev` package is a *build* dependency.

 * `amdgpu-pro-opencl-icd` is missing the `/etc/ld.so.conf.d/amdgpu.conf` file.
-This file is provided by `amdgpu-pro-core`.
-That would be fine except that the `core` package also blacklists the `radeon` driver (as described [above](#amd-s-cpu-driver)) , which it shouldn't because this prevents non-GPU installs.
+This file is provided by `amdgpu-pro-core`, which however also blacklists the `radeon` driver (as described [above](#amd-s-cpu-driver)).
+This makes it impossible to do a 'CPU-only' install.

 **Solution:**

   * Move the `ld.so.conf.d/amdgpu.conf` to package `amdgpu-pro-opencl-icd` as it should be installed together with the libraries in that package.
+Installing that package provide OpenCL CPU support.
-  * Move the `/etc/modprobe.d/blacklist-radeon` to (a depends of) the `amdgpu-pro-graphics` package.
+  * Create a new `amdgpu-pro-opencl-gpu-icd` package, and make that (as well as `amdgpu-pro-graphics`) depend on the `core` package which has the driver and the radeon blacklist.

 ###### Footnotes